Harsha-JSM/Harsha-JSM/README.md

 ## 👨‍🔬 About Me
 I'm a **Hardware Systems Design Engineer** from India with 4+ years of experience designing production-ready electronics for IoT, lighting, and automation.
 I focus on building efficient, manufacturable designs that balance **performance, reliability, and cost**.

-My interests range from Power Electronic, High-Speed PCB design, Embedded Systems to the intermediates and practical experimentation across adjacent fields like Molecular Biology, Theology, Social Network Modelling and Pyro Chemistry and Control Systems.
+My interests range from Power Electronic, High-Speed PCB design, Embedded Systems to the intermediates and practical experimentation across adjacent fields like Molecular Biology, Theology, Social Network Modelling, Pyro Chemistry and Control Systems.

 ---